Operation Liberate Men: Publication

 Ecomics and Netcomics has released 9 volumes of Operation Liberate Men.
 However, as of February 13, 2012, only volumes 1 – 4 are available in print for the English version.
 Both these and the proceeding volumes are available on Netcomics’ website on a pay-per-chapter basis.

+In 2018, Operation Liberate Men was published on Naver Webtoon.

 Reception

 Operation Liberate Men has received positive reviews from both the press and readers.
 As of February 13, 2012, it has earned an average of 9.5/10 from readers and is Netcomics’ 11th most highly rated offering.
 Furthermore, the series has been described by the Graphic Novel Reporter as an “intriguing and absorbing read” that brings up questions about gender discrimination, but can also “be read exactly at face value and enjoyed”.